 We are finally off, woohoo, just eight hours to go.

 So much to do, so little time (well not really), all of sudden it’s decision time… what to do first?
 Well let’s glance at the clouds (for about 30 seconds), try to take a nap (another 4 minutes gone)… wouldn’t it be handy if you could just close your eyes and sleep through the entire flight?
 You can?
 Lucky you… I can’t.
 Something I will painfully come to realise again on the red eye flight back home next week.

 Oh well, as napping isn’t an option, let’s go through that movie selection again.
 And start film number one.

 Just as we start the second hour staff kicks into action and starts the onboard service.
 First up the drinks trolley.
-Spoilt for choices… soft drink?
+Spoilt for choices… Soft drink?
 Wine for lunch?
 Anything else?
 Oh and some nibbles to go with it?

-OK, so yes please, just plain water….
+OK, yes please, just plain water….
 Ok whilst we are at it, might as well take the red wine to go with the lunch… oh you know what?
 Make that a G&T on top.
 A girl gotta live after all.

 A few more minutes of movie watching, then the food is served.
 As husband opted for a special dietary meal this time he was served as one of the first.
-And when the flight attendant caught me hungrily eying his tray she served me my food early as well.
+And when the flight attendant caught me hungrily eying his tray she quickly served me my food as well.
 After all it is more fun eating together than one after the other.

 The landing cards are handed out, for us to fill in.
 As always is it upon me to fill it in for the two of us (well it does say to be filled in by the responsible family member… is that why it’s never him?
-Or just because no one would ever be able to decipher his handwriting).
+Or just because no one would ever be able to decipher his handwriting?).

 Meanwhile the cabin crew starts another round of drinks.